nanakin/CRM-backend-OC/README.md

 Configuration is done via `crm.toml` file.
 It is located in the project root directory.

-To enable/disable error tracing with sentry, change `record` boolean value, under `error_tracing` category.
+To enable/disable error tracing with sentry, change `enabled` boolean value, under `error_tracing` category, and set the `dns` key accordingly.

 Available configuration options for `database` category are:
 - `url`: database url